Chart Color Schemes

 Churchill - Yamanto is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Churchill-Yamanto's dwellings, according to the latest Census, were 93.1% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 88.4% houses and 11.6% other dwellings.
-Home ownership in Churchill-Yamanto stood at 28.2%, with mortgaged dwellings at 38.1% and rented ones at 33.7%.
-The median monthly mortgage repayment was $1,452, lower than Brisbane metro's $1,517.
-Median weekly rent in Churchill-Yamanto was $300, matching Brisbane metro's figure but significantly below the national average of $375.
-Nationally, Churchill-Yamanto's mortgage repayments were notably lower at $1,452 compared to Australia's average of $1,863.
+Churchill - Yamanto's dwelling structure, as per the latest Census, had 93.1% houses and 6.9% other dwellings.
+Brisbane metro had 88.4% houses and 11.6% other dwellings.
+Home ownership in Churchill - Yamanto was at 28.2%, with mortgaged dwellings at 38.1% and rented ones at 33.7%.
+The median monthly mortgage repayment was $1,452, below Brisbane metro's average of $1,517.
+Median weekly rent in the area was $300, matching Brisbane metro's figure.
+Nationally, Churchill - Yamanto's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing